-To arrange $\tilde{V}(0)\notin\QQ$, we must impose several additional conditions on $\phi$, roughly as follows (see Theorem \ref{th2}): \begin{itemize}[leftmargin={*}] \item the local system of periods of $\tilde{\omega}^{\lambda}$ must be of rank $n$, admit an isomorphism to its pullback by $\lambda\mapsto C/\lambda$, and have two mild singularities apart from $0$ and $\infty$, one of which is very far from $0$; \item $\phi(-\underline{x})$ has positive integer coefficients, and the Picard-Fuchs operator associated to $\tilde{\omega}^{\lambda}$ (suitably normalized) is integral; and \item a finite ($r:1$) pullback of the family $X^{\lambda}$ can be presented as a family of toric hypersurfaces in $\PP_{\diamond}$, where $\diamond$ is a ``facile'' polytope (Definition \ref{def1}). \end{itemize} The role of the last condition is to produce a basis of periods whose power-series coefficients have the right denominator bounds (see Corollary \ref{cor1}).
-This basis is closely tied to mirror symmetry \cite{HLY} and the Frobenius method \cite{Yo}; for $n\geq4$, Theorem \ref{th1} uncovers a surprising arithmetic implication of the Hyperplane Conjecture \cite{HLY,LZ}.
-We also remark that, assuming only temperedness, the higher normal function $\tilde{V}(\lambda)$ can always be written as one of the chain-integral solutions of \cite{HLYZ}, while $\tilde{V}(0)$ may be interpreted as an Ap\'ery constant as studied in \cite{Ga,Go,GGI,GI,GZ}.
+To arrange $\tilde{V}(0)\notin\QQ$, we must impose several additional conditions on $\phi$, roughly as follows (see Theorem \ref{th2} and Prop. \ref{prop}): \begin{itemize}[leftmargin={*}] \item the local system of periods of $\tilde{\omega}^{\lambda}$ must be of rank $n$, admit an isomorphism to its pullback by $\lambda\mapsto C/\lambda$, and have two mild singularities apart from $0$ and $\infty$, one of which is very far from $0$; \item $\phi(-\underline{x})$ has positive integer coefficients, and the Picard-Fuchs operator associated to $\tilde{\omega}^{\lambda}$ (suitably normalized) is integral; and \item a finite ($r:1$) pullback of the family $X^{\lambda}$ can be presented as a family of toric hypersurfaces in $\PP_{\Diamond}$, where $\Diamond$ is a ``facile'' polytope (Definition \ref{def1}). \end{itemize} The role of the last condition is to produce a basis of periods whose power-series coefficients have the right denominator bounds (see Corollary \ref{cor1}).
+This basis is closely tied to mirror symmetry \cite{HLY} and the Frobenius method \cite{Yo}; for $n\geq4$, Theorem \ref{th1} uncovers a surprising arithmetic implication of the Hyperplane Conjecture \cite{HLY,LZ}, which may be of independent interest.
+We also remark that, assuming only temperedness, the higher normal function $\tilde{V}(\lambda)$ can always be written as one of the chain-integral solutions of \cite{HLYZ}.
+Moreover, its asymptotics at $\lambda=\infty$ are related to the Frobenius constants and gamma-classes of \cite{BV,GGI,GI,GZ}, while $\tilde{V}(0)$ may be interpreted as an Ap\'ery constant as studied in \cite{Ga,Go}.

 In the last section, we exhibit Laurent polynomials which satisfy all these conditions for $n=1$, $2$, and $3$, recovering irrationality of $\log(1+b^{-1})$ ($b\in\mathbb{N}$), $\zeta(2)$, and $\zeta(3)$.
-We also propose relaxations of some of the conditions, together with specific families of polynomials, for making contact with results on linear forms in more than one odd zeta value -- for instance \cite{Va}, \cite{Z1}, and especially \cite{Br}, whose basic cellular integrals on $\mathcal{M}_{0,n+3}$ are the power series coefficients of a $\tilde{V}(\lambda)$ as above.
+We also propose relaxations of some of the conditions, together with specific families of polynomials, for making contact with results on linear forms in more than one odd zeta value -- for instance \cite{Va}, \cite{Z1}, \cite{BR}, and especially \cite{Br}, whose basic cellular integrals on $\mathcal{M}_{0,n+3}$ are the power series coefficients of a $\tilde{V}(\lambda)$ as above.